UPCOMING JEWISH and JEWISH-BUDDHIST MINDFULNESS EVENTS

 You can read more about my journey as what some might call a BuJew :) here.

-Getting ready to officiate a Jewish wedding (with lots of mindfulness!) for a couple who are part of the Two Wings community!
+Getting ready to officiate a Jewish wedding (with lots of mindfulness!) for a couple who are Two Wings community members!
 Congrats, E & J!
-Looking forward to officiating the wedding of two more community members later this year.

 Ways to Connect